MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/enter-your-product-key.md

 description: "Learn how to redeem an Office 365 Business Premium product key purchased at a retail store."
 ---

-# Enter your product key for Office 365 Business Premium purchased from a retail store
+# Enter your product key for Office 365 Business Premium

 If you purchased Office 365 Business Premium from a retail store, this article helps you activate your subscription.